 No nationwide regulation has been promulgated to regulate the establishment of additional learning centers outside the registered address of a school to date, and different provinces or cities have adopted different procedures.
 For example, in Beijing, Shenzhen and Guangzhou, an additional learning center shall be located in the same district where the private school is registered and the establishment of an additional learning center is subject to a prior approval or filing procedure with relevant education authority.
 In Shanghai, an additional learning center is allowed to be established across different district from where the school is registered, provided that it is approved by relevant education authority.
-Among the 60 self-owned learning centers operated by our 16 schools as of March 31, 2018 (other than the other two self-owned learning centers operated by our non-school enterprise in Hong Kong), 16 are located in the same address where the schools are registered, four are located in the same address where the schools are applying for registration, and 40 are located outside the registered addresses of those schools and thus are subject to approvals by or filings with local education authorities.
+Among the 60 self-owned learning centers operated by our 16 schools as of March 31, 2018 (other than the other two self-owned learning centers operated by our non-school enterprise in Wuxi and two self-owned learning centers operated by our non-school enterprise in Hong Kong), 16 are located in the same address where the schools are registered, four are located in the same address where the schools are applying for registration, and 40 are located outside the registered addresses of those schools and thus are subject to approvals by or filings with local education authorities.